beaverbuilder/documentation/beaver-builder/user-interface/global-styles.md

 ## Colors Tab

-The Colors tab enables you to create a global color palette that remains consistent across your entire website.
-These colors can be readily accessed within your Beaver Builder layouts using the color picker tool.
+The Colors tab allows you to generate a universal color palette.
+These colors can be easily reached within your Beaver Builder layouts through the color picker tool and a color field connection.

+While global colors utilize field connections, **Beaver Themer is not required**.
+You can access your global color field connections with only Beaver Builder installed.

 :::info
 You can override these styling options on a case-by-case basis using the row, column, and module color picker options.